-- Worked around a Swift bug that could cause a crash when parsing an e-mail message's address list. - Improved the filtering accuracy through more precise message parsing. - Added Danish and Swedish localizations. - Updated the Dutch, French, German, and Spanish localizations. - You can now access the the release notes from the Help menu. - Improved SpamSieve's launch time by preloading scripts in the background. - Many sections of the manual have been revised or updated. - SpamSieve will now log at launch if it thinks the menu bar icon is set to be visible but doesn't actually fit on screen due to other menu bar icons or the Mac's camera housing.
-There is now an esoteric preference (click to enable82/disable83) to see in the log how it determined this. - Added an esoteric preference to suppress badging of the Dock icon, as in rare cases that can trigger a Core Image bug that causes a crash (click to disable84/enable85 badging). - Fixed a bug where SpamSieve wouldn't let you enter your license information into the Pur-chase window.
+- Fixed a bug where the training hotkeys sometimes didn't work in Apple Mail or Outlook. - When you train a message as good in Apple Mail or Outlook, SpamSieve no longer marks it as unread if it's not in a Junk mailbox.
+Also, clarified the labels in the Settings window to say that the message is only moved if it's in the Junk mailbox.
+In other words, you can train messages in other mailboxes (e.g. as part of the initial training) without messing up how they are filed. - Worked around a Swift bug that could cause a crash when parsing an e-mail message's address list. - Improved the filtering accuracy through more precise message parsing. - Added Danish and Swedish localizations. - Updated the Dutch, French, German, and Spanish localizations. - $\bullet\,$ You can now access the the release notes from the \mathbf{Help} menu. - Improved SpamSieve's launch time by preloading scripts in the background. - Many sections of the manual have been revised or updated. - SpamSieve will now log at launch if it thinks the menu bar icon is set to be visible but doesn't actually fit on screen due to other menu bar icons or the Mac's camera housing.
+There is now an esoteric preference (click to enable86/disable87) to see in the log how it determined this. - Added an esoteric preference to suppress badging of the Dock icon, as in rare cases that can trigger a Core Image bug that causes a crash (click to disable 88/enable 89 badging). - Fixed a bug where SpamSieve wouldn't let you enter your license information into the Purchase window.